hansen942/trip-reports/docs/tatoosh-paradise-3-29-25/contents.md

 ## Conclusion

-Despite a disappointing Sunday tour attempt this trip was great because the skiing was excellent and hanging out with the group on Saturday night was fun.
+Despite a disappointing Sunday tour attempt this trip was great because the skiing was excellent Saturday and hanging out with the group on Saturday night was fun.
 In reality I was pretty tired and satisfied from the Saturday tour so wasn't too disappointed it didn't work out.